Make (Prepare) Your Own Soil To Germinate Seeds

-For best results to successfully germinate seeds, soil from the garden should not be used unless it is first pasteurized to kill weed seeds and fungi.
-It is also safe practice to pasteurize potting soil bought from the store prior to planting seeds, although theoretically you can purchase ‘sterile’ potting mixes for this purpose.
+It is also safe practice to pasteurize regular potting soil bought from the store prior to planting seeds, although they do make special purpose potting mixes for germination.

 Cover the pan with aluminum foil

-When internal soil temperature reaches 180 F, Bake for 30 more minutes
+When internal soil temp reaches 140, continue at temp. for 30 minutes

-Be sure that the soil is moist (not dry, not soaking wet).
-If dry, add a bit of water and mix it up.
-If wet, then let it evaporate out first.
+Preferably use moist soil (not dry, not soaking wet).
+If dry, add some water and mix it up.
+If wet, then let some evaporate out first.
 When the soil is squeezed in your palm, it should clump together somewhat.

 Ideally, use a ‘meat thermometer’ due to its ideal temperature scale range.
 Poke a hole in the foil and insert thermometer until it is about in the middle of the soil depth.
 Be sure to use a thermometer that is oven safe if you’re going to leave it in there.

-You can also use a non-oven-safe thermometer by sliding out the oven tray and occasionally check the internal temperature until it is 180 degrees F. Once at 180, then start a 30 minute timer.
+You can also use a non-oven-safe thermometer by sliding out the oven tray and occasionally checking the internal temperature for 140 degrees.